brucefernandes/NASA-Mars-Rover-Image-App/README.md

 The application uses [NASA's Mars Rover API](https://api.nasa.gov/) to fetch the first 25 images and displays them using React components.
 Each component is styled using MaterialUI.
-The application allows the user to like and unlike images while displayed the total number of liked images on a counter.
+The application allows the user to like and unlike images while displaying the total number of liked images on a counter.
 This counter's position is fixed on the left side of the application so it can be viewed as the user decides what images they want to like/dislike.

 When a user likes an image, a key/value pair of image id and the state of the component (liked/disliked) is stored in localStorage.